WortPixel/covid19-fallzahlen-dashboard/README.md

 - Einwohnerzahlen Berliner Bezirke: [Wikpedia](https://de.wikipedia.org/wiki/Berlin#Stadtgliederung) basierend auf Daten des "**Amt für Statistik** Berlin-Brandenburg" aus dem Bericht "*Statistischer Bericht - A I 5 – hj 2 / 19*", abgerufen am 15.10.2020, liegen unter `data/Berlin.csv` vor.

 # 🇬🇧 English
 This project is a [streamlit app](https://www.streamlit.io) to visualize historical COVID19 case numbers for German regions.
 Case numbers are taken from the [Robert-Koch-Institut](), for more information check out the data sources section down below.
+This app is **not** suited for basing any kind of decision on it, please refer to professionally prepared data sources by your local health institute.

 It includes average values for self-selected periods (e.g. weekly averages) or optional cases per 100k citizens of a city per (7-day) week.
 The latter is currently used in Germany to decide if more strict measures have to be taken.
 Therefore a warning is issued when more than 35 cases per 100k per week are reached, and if 50 is crossed, new measures have to be imposed.
 These border values can also be enabled in the app.